yixianwang/yixian-site/content/notes/a_concepts.md

 8. Spring Cloud Bus:
    - Links nodes of a distributed system with a lightweight message broker.
 Useful for broadcasting state changes (e.g., configuration changes) or other management instructions.

-- Eureka(Service discovery server): for service discover and registry
+- Eureka(Service discovery server): for service discover and registry. for service health management with service heart beat.
+  - key-value: URL - IP
 - config server: Centralized external configuration management across all environments.
-- zipkin & sleuth: Distributed tracing via logs.
-With trace and span IDs to help in troubleshooting.
+- zipkin & sleuth(for debug in microservice): Distributed tracing via logs.
+With trace IDs and span IDs to help in troubleshooting.
   - trace ID & Span ID:
     - Trace ID
       - A **Trace ID** is a unique identifier for a single request as it travels through various microservices or components of a distributed system.
       - It remains consistent across all services involved in the handling of the request, enabling a holistic view of the request's lifecycle.
     - Span ID
       - A **Span ID** is a unique identifier for a single unit of work or operation within the trace.
       - Each span represents a segment of the work done by a microservice, including details like the start and end time, and any additional metadata.
       - Spans are related to each other in a parent-child relationship, forming a tree-like structure that maps out the full journey of a request.
 - ribbon: for Client-side load balancing.

-## ???Log Aggregation
+- Log Aggregation
   - Splunk
-- ELK
+  - ELK: Elastic Search(Storage)/ LogStash(Data processing)/ Kibana(Visualize)

-## ???Security
+## Security
 - Security Basic
   - Authentication vs Authorization
+    - Authentication: valid user? passcode, username, fingerprint
+    - Authorization: what permission does the user have.
+      - role base
+      - permission base
   - Encryption, Hashing, Encoding
+    - Encryption
+      - symmetric: i.e.AES
+      - asymmetric: public/private key i.e. RSA
+    - Hashing: for data integration
+      - i.e. MD5, SHA
   - Asymmetric Key usage(SSL/TLS/HTTPs, Signature, SSH)
   - data security
+    - solving with Encryption/Hashing
+      - in transit
+      - at rest
   - api security
+    - Authentication: 401
+    - Authorization: 403
   - server side security(SQL Injection), client side security(XSS, CSRF)
 - HTTPS
   - Flow